sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 =======================================

 An ``{org}-{course}-course-{site}-analytics.xml.tar.gz`` file is provided for each course.
-This compressed file exports of all of a course's content in a set of JSON and XML files.
+This compressed file contains exports of all of a course's content in a set of JSON and XML files.

 .. note:: EdX does not support imports of ``course`` files that contain obfuscated data.